assembleco/assemble/examples/custom_github_merge_strategy/README.md

 ![github's official merge strategies](github_merge_strategies.png)

-By chaining together a few flows, we can define powerful merge strategies that are flexible enough to account for different situations.
+By chaining together a few building blocks, we can define powerful merge strategies that are flexible enough to account for different situations.

 In this example,
-we will create flows to add a custom "Merge" button to our GitHub pull requests.
+we will create building blocks to add a custom "Merge" button to our GitHub pull requests.
 When a project administrator clicks on "Merge", a flow will check that the pull request has completed successfully, pull the code changes onto a virtual machine,